The phrase “our community” gets thrown around a lot these days.

-Step #4: define your ideal or initial member that’s the most motivated to join you upfront.
 We touched on this step in your Big Purpose.
-Narrowly focusing your initial online community efforts to one or two ideal kinds of members will be the single best thing you can do to set your community up for success.
+Narrowly focusing your initial online community efforts on one or two ideal kinds of members will be the single best thing you can do to set your community up for success.

-If you’re having difficulty choosing just one kind of person to serve, just remember that you are going to be able to add more kinds of people once you’ve gotten your community off the ground.
-This is a momentary focus that will increase your chances of success longer term.
+If you’re having difficulty choosing just one kind of person to serve, just remember that you are going to be able to add more kinds of people once you’ve got your community off the ground.
+This is a momentary focus that will increase your chances of success long term.